 Behind the shop is the beautiful restaurant.
 Plants hang from the ceiling and light streams down through the glass roof.
 In the cellar next door you’ll find the cocktail bar and cafe.
 This is where Matt and I grab a table and order each a cappuccino and croissant with apricot jam.

 Don’t come here if you’re in a rush, the service is not speedy.
 Luckily we were on holiday so we sat back and appreciated our eclectic surroundings.

 After leaving the cafe we headed down the street towards the centre.
 The duomo crept up on us all at once.
 We turned the corner of a street and there it was!
 In fact, we really enjoyed how close it was to our airbnb all week.
 We had to walk past it pretty much every day on our way home.
 It doesn’t matter what time of day it is, whether it’s reflecting the orange tones of the setting sun, or lit up at night, it’s always beautiful.

 Cathedral of Santa Maria del Fiore

-There’s so many striking features of this cathedral that it’s hard to know where to look – the massive bulbous red dome, the completely separate bell tower, or the elaborate gothic façade in white, pink and green marble.
+There’s so many striking features of this cathedral that it’s hard to know where to look.
+Do you focus on the massive bulbous red dome?
+The completely separate bell tower?
+Or the elaborate gothic façade in white, pink and green marble?
 The colourful marble pattern actually continues consistently around the bell tower, the body of the cathedral and the baptistry, creating a family of church buildings which you can enter with different tickets.

 Work to build the huge cathedral started in 1294 and didn’t finish until 1436 (the black death seems like a good reason to procrastinate), when the enormous dome was finally completed.